rdhillon1016/java-playground/spring/README.md

 The `@Transactional` annotation adds an aspect to the method that wraps the method with the logic for a transaction.
 If one of the operations in the method throws a runtime exception, and the exception makes it to the aspect (you don't catch the exception, which you shouldn't most of the time), the aspect will rollback the transaction.

+`JdbcTemplate`s require that you define the mapping from a result set to a domain object, and thus doesn't provide easy object-relational mapping.

 # Spring Data

 Spring Data is a project that allows you to only write a few lines of code to define the repositories of our Spring app.
 Spring Data offers a common abstraction layer over different ways of persisting data (e.g. JDBC, ORM frameworks that build on top of JDBC, or even non-relational database drivers like MongoDB's driver).